 Sri Thendayuthapani Temple, 15 Tank Road, Singapore 238065

 Sri Veeramakaliamman Temple is a popular focal point in Little India, with the 14-handed Goddess Kali being the main deity.
-Kali is the Hindu Goddess who kicks evil to touch, and represents power and change.
+Kali is the Hindu Goddess who kicks evil to touch and represents power and change.
 A woman after our own heart!
-The ceilings of the temple are covered with exquisite paintings and sculptures of various gods, and the colourful outer roof is jam-packed with sculptures too.
+The temple’s ceilings are covered with exquisite paintings and sculptures of various gods, and the colourful outer roof is jam-packed with sculptures too.

 Sri Veeramakaliamman Temple, 141 Serangoon Road, Singapore 218042